 Thanks for looking in today.

-- The inside sentiment is from the Hang Your Stocking stamp set (#142114).
+- The sentiment is from the Sheltering Tree stamp set and is stamped in Elegant Eggplant.